 Figure 50.
 Average-summer near-surface lake-wide phosphorus concentration for Big Green Lake, with confidence limits as defined by the WDNR.
 Big Green Lake has a phosphorus concentration of 17.0 µg/L using methods established as part of Wisconsin’s phosphorus criteria.
 Wisconsin Administrative Code 102 establishes that Big Green Lake’s phosphorus concentrations at the lake’s surface should not exceed 15 µg/L (shown as dashed yellow line).
-The lake “may exceed” these standards since 90% confidence internals range from 14.8 to 19.1 µg/L.
+The lake “may exceed” these standards since 90% confidence internals range from 14.8 to 19.1 µg/L based on 2012-2016 monitoring.

 Chlorophyll-a Concentration